 - £18.00 (UK residents and BFPO)

 - £24.00 (Mainland Europe including Republic of Ireland)

 Each full member is entitled to vote at our Annual and Extraordinary General Meetings.

-If you join by annual standing order, you can select up to Ten £1 leaflets from the largest stock of literature held by any M.E. charity in the UK.
+If you join by annual standing order, you can select up to Ten £1 leaflets for free from the largest stock of literature held by any M.E. charity in the UK.

 In order to take advantage of this offer you will also need to download, complete, and return the Membership Application Form and complete the standing order declaration.